Home Compare L vs PGR

 Loews vs The Progressive: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+The Progressive holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Loews does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Loews, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with The Progressive, but the market is not currently confirming it.

 INDUSTRY COMPARISON